pingcap/docs/dev/how-to/maintain/identify-slow-queries.md

 Slow Query Basics:

 * `Time`: The print time of log.
-* `Query_time`: Indicates the execution time of this statement.
+* `Query_time`: The execution time of a statement.
 * `Query`: A SQL statement. `Query` is not printed in the slow log, but the corresponding field is called `Query` after the slow log is mapped to the memory table.
 * `Digest`: The fingerprint of the SQL statement.
 * `Txn_start_ts`: The start timestamp and the unique ID of the transaction.
 You can use this value to search for the transaction-related logs.
-* `Is_internal`: Whether the SQL statement is TiDB internal. `true` indicates that the SQL statement is executed internally in TiDB, while `false` indicates that the SQL statement is executed by the user.
+* `Is_internal`: Whether the SQL statement is TiDB internal. `true` indicates that the SQL statement is executed internally in TiDB and `false` indicates that the SQL statement is executed by the user.
 * `Index_ids`: The IDs of the indexes involved in the statement.
-* `Succ`: Whether the statement executes successfully.
+* `Succ`: Whether a statement is executed successfully.
-* `Backoff_time`: The waiting time before retry when this statement encounters errors that require a retry.
+* `Backoff_time`: The waiting time before retry when a statement encounters errors that require a retry.
 The common errors as such include: `lock occurs`, `Region split`, and `tikv server is busy`.

 Memory usage fields:

-* `Memory_max`: The maximum memory space used during the execution period of this SQL statement (the unit is byte).
+* `Memory_max`: The maximum memory space used during the execution period of a SQL statement (the unit is byte).

 User fields:

-* `User`: The name of the user who executes this statement.
+* `User`: The name of the user who executes a statement.
 * `Conn_ID`: The Connection ID (session ID).
 For example, you can use the keyword `con:3` to `grep` the log whose session ID is 3.
 * `DB`: The current database.